Skip to main content

 I am writing to apply for a Schengen visa to visit [country/countries] from [start date] to [end date] for the purpose of [tourism/business/family visit].

-Purpose of Visit: [Explain why you're traveling — tourism, attending a conference, visiting relatives, etc.]
+Purpose of Visit: [Explain why you are traveling — tourism, attending a conference, visiting relatives, and similar]

-Travel Itinerary: I plan to visit [cities/countries] and have arranged accommodation at [hotel names or host's details].
+Travel Itinerary: I plan to visit [cities/countries] and have arranged accommodation at [hotel names or host details].
 My complete day-by-day itinerary is attached.

 Financial Means: I am employed as a [job title] at [company name] earning [salary].
-My bank statements (attached) demonstrate I have sufficient funds for this trip.
+My bank statements (attached) demonstrate I have enough funds for this trip.

 Ties to Home Country: I have strong ties to [your country] including [job, family, property].
 I intend to return immediately after my trip to resume my responsibilities.